Artys ha Bewderyow

 Mousehole School photographs of Sancreed Beacon and Tony's Wood exhibition

 In March 2020 children from Lugger and Schooner classes at Mousehole School spent a morning out on Sancreed Beacon and in Tony’s Wood to explore these through photography.
 The children were provided with cameras and told they could photograph whatever they liked, and that we would then exhibit a picture chosen by them – allowing everyone to see the landscape through their eyes.
 Each child has now chosen the picture they most want to share and explained in their own words why it is important to them.
-Large prints of the images and the children's words were on display at the Solomon Browne Memorial Hall between 7th-17th June.
-However, even though the exhibition is now closed, the children's images and texts can also be viewed here on our website - click here to find out more.
+Large prints of the images and the children's words were on display at the Solomon Browne Memorial Hall between 7th-17th June 2021.
+The children's images and texts can also be viewed here on our website - click here to find out more.

 Seeing the Landscape - Artists' Impressions of Carn Euny exhibition